An Introduction To 3 Different Types Of Weight Loss Surgery

 Sleeve Gastrectomy

 Sleeve gastrectomy, also known as vertical sleeve gastrectomy, involves a large part of the patient’s stomach being removed.
 Hence, the patient’s stomach becomes much smaller than it previously was.
 This decrease in stomach size makes the patient feel full sooner after smaller meals, preventing the patient from eating as much as they used to.
-Compared to the other two procedures previously mentioned, because it removes portions of the stomach entirely, sleeve gastrectomy is non-reversible.
+Compared to the other two procedures previously mentioned, because they remove portions of the stomach entirely, sleeve gastrectomy is non-reversible.